 Lara Milligan is the Natural Resources Agent for UF/IFAS Extension in Pinellas County.

 "What is a Seed Orchard and What Does it do?"
-Join us Tuesday, June 12th at 7PM and learn the purpose of and managment of a seed orchard with examples based on the Florida Forest Service's Munson and Withlacoochee Seed Orchards.
-Our guest speak is Bob Lindemuth, Senior Forester in charge of the Withlacoochee Seed Orchard.
+Tuesday, June 12th we learn the purpose of and managment of a seed orchard with examples based on the Florida Forest Service's Munson and Withlacoochee Seed Orchards.
+Our guest speak was Bob Lindemuth, Senior Forester in charge of the Withlacoochee Seed Orchard.
 His expertise is in land management and invasive species identification and control.
 Bob is also co-chair of the Nature Coast Cooperative Invasive Species Management Area, a volunteer position held since 2015.

 Rosebud Continuum held a successful open house on May 12th.

 Free tours were conducted through the Florida Native Plant Trail featuring Florida Native Wildflower Meadow, with the tours being led by Craig N. Huegel, PhD and Lisa Boing.
 Rosebud have planted the larval host plant for every variety of butterfly native to Central Florida.
 They have beautiful tree varieties native to Florida that you have probably never seen before!

 Pictued, is Jerry John Comellas, Education Director of Rosebud Continuum.

 "Cogongrass Treatment Cost-Share Program" was presented by Mona Neville, forester for Pasco County, Tuesday evening.

 Congongrass is an invasive, non-native grass which occurs in Florida and several other southastern states.
 It is considered to be one of the "Top 10 Worst Weeds in the World."
 Learn more from this article which was recently published in the Laker Lutz News: http://lakerlutznews.com/lln/?p=37477